openhab/org.openhab.binding.zwave/doc/thermofloor/zwater_0_0.md

 ### Parameter 2: LED brightness

-Configure the percentage of light in the status LED, when the LED is turned on Specifies the brightness level of the LED when it is on.
-Default is 50.
+Configure the percentage of light in the status LED, when the LED is turned on
+<p&gtSpecifies the brightness level of the LED when it is on.
+Default is 50.</p&gt
 Values in the range 0 to 100 may be set.

 The manufacturer defined default value is ```50```.